Getting Started

 install -Dm755 bin/hyprmoncfgd ~/.local/bin/hyprmoncfgd

-Your first profile
+Create your first profile

 Launch the TUI: